 A concept whose instances are collections of the above.
 The collection may consist of instances of one such class or several such classes.
 Depending on the nature of the collection, the concept will be either an aggregation feature or a composition feature.
 In Application Schemas they are treated like geographic features but may or may not have a spatial attribute.

-Cartographic information (for example feature names, labels, compass roses, legends) that is intended to be positioned at a specified location (or must be re-positioned from its default position relative to a feature) to avoid obscuring other features.
+Cartographic information (such as feature names, labels, compass roses, legends) that are intended to be positioned at a specified location (or must re-positioned from its default position relative to a feature) to avoid obscuring other features.
 Though not a representation of any real-world phenomenon, such information is also modelled as a feature and treated as a feature in the Feature Catalogue.
 Such features are called cartographic features.
 The information to be displayed may be encoded in an attribute of the cartographic feature class or identified by reference to another feature class.

 Meta-information or metadata pertaining to all features (or defined subsets or defined attributes of features) in a particular area.
 These are called meta features.